 Note 3.
-Application of new and revised IFRS as issued by the IASB a.
-Amendments to IFRSs and the new interpretation that are mandatorily effective for the current year
+Application of new and revised IFRS as issued by the IASB

-New, Revised or Amended Standards and Interpretations Effective Date Announced by IASB Amendments to IFRS 3 "Reference to the Conceptual Framework" January 1, 2022 Amendments to IAS 16 "Property, Plant and Equipment-Proceeds before Intended Use" January 1, 2022 Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" January 1, 2022 Annual Improvements to IFRS Standards 2018-2020 January 1, 2022 b.
+New, Revised or Amended Standards and Interpretations Announced by IASB Amendments to IFRS 3 "Reference to the Conceptual Framework" January 1, 2022 Amendments to IAS 16 "Property, Plant and Equipment-Proceeds January 1, 2022 before Intended Use" Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a January 1, 2022 Contract" Annual Improvements to IFRS Standards 2018-2020 January 1, 2022 b.
 New and revised standards, amendments and interpretations in issue but not yet effective